ntnu-arl/open3d_ros/README.md

 o3d_to_ros(o3d_pc)
 ```

-## Note: This interface currently only supports XYZI and XYZIR
+## Note: This interface currently only supports XYZI, XYZIR and XYZRGB

 ## Note: On creating a ros pointcloud from an open3d pointcloud it is the user's responsibility to set the timestamp.
 It is also expected that you would need to pass in the frame id